 PATHWAYS TO ADULT SUCCESS

-The PAS initiative is rooted in the long-standing research and community-building mission of the Center for Social Organization of Schools (CSOS), a unit within the Johns Hopkins University (JHU) School of Education, and for many years before that, a unit within JHU’s Krieger School of Arts and Sciences.
+The PAS initiative is rooted in the long-standing research and community-building mission of the Center for Social Organization of Schools (CSOS), a unit within the Johns Hopkins University (JHU) School of Education.

 We invite you to join our work.